 Why does our thinking settle into stable regimes...

 How do our bodies, culture, language, and technology

 Take the ability to do mathematics, from low-level number processing to expert mathematical practice.

 In a noisy environment, using fleshy bodies, with imperfect collaborators, we somehow generate precise, stable mathematical inferences –

 that is, seemingly perfect knowledge.

 How do we actually do this?
 How did we learn?

 How does it depend on culture and history?

-My research has consequences for what it means to be human, the value of diversity, the impact of technology,
+Our research has consequences for what it means to be human,

 Big questions require a diversity of tactics.